Communication-Efficient Federated Learning via Optimal Client Sampling: Efficient Training via Client Sampling

-To establish a connection to FL, we recall the arguments from the previous subsection and note that in each round $t$ of an FL procedure, client $i$ "observes" a partial sample path of an OU process (i.e., the progression of its weights during local training); the sample path starts from a point (i.e., model weights) broadcasted by the server at the beginning of a training round.
-Invoking the above sampling optimality results, we propose to schedule transmission of updates if the norm of the difference between a locally updated and the previously broadcasted model exceeds a judiciously selected threshold.
+To establish a connection to FL, we recall the arguments from the previous subsection and note that in each round $t$ of an FL procedure, client $k$ ``observes" a partial sample path of an OU process that terminates in $\theta_t^{(k)}$ (i.e., the client records progression of its weights during local training); the sample path starts from point $\theta_t$ (i.e., model weights) broadcasted by the server at the beginning of the current training round.
+Let $\Delta^{(k)}_{t} : = \theta^{(k)}_t - \theta_t$ be the difference between a locally updated (by client $k$) and the previously broadcasted model.
+Invoking the above sampling optimality results, we propose to schedule transmission of updates if $\|\Delta^{(k)}_{t}\|_2$ exceeds a judiciously selected threshold.
+We formalize this modified client update procedure as Algorithm \ref{alg:client_update}.